 Add Conditional Formatting in Excel Spreadsheet

-You can specify different parameters of the condition including the Type, Operator, Style, Cell Area, etc and then call the API.
-Following C# code demonstrates how you can add conditional formatting in Excel worksheet:
+You can specify different parameters of the condition including the Type, Operator, Style, Cell Area, etc, and then call the API.
+The following C# .NET code snippet explains the steps to accomplish this requirement:

-Moreover, Microsoft Excel offers three presets for Conditional Formatting, Data Bars, Color Scales, and Icon Sets.
+Moreover, Microsoft Excel offers three presets i.e. Data Bars, Color Scales, and Icon Sets.
 The following screenshot shows these presets.
-Fortunately, all of these presets are supported by Aspose.Cells Cloud API.
+Fortunately, Aspose.Cells Cloud API supports all of these presets.
 Such features elevate the API to be the best fit for processing Excel spreadsheet files.

 Delete Conditional Formatting in Excel Spreadsheet

 You can delete any conditional formatting from an Excel workbook.
 Simply set the index of formatting and call the API.
 However, the index is zero-based so zero should be passed to delete first formatting and so on.
-Following C# code snippet deletes first conditional formatting from specified worksheet of the specific workbook:
+Please use the following C# code snippet to delete the first occurrence of conditional formatting from the specified worksheet of the specific workbook: